matthewnanas/bitcamp2023/README.md

 <h2> Closing Statement </h2>

 Thank you for using our system to help combat gun violence and potentially save lives!

-The major goal with our project is to help shorten response time between the event occuring and getting help on the scene.

 ---